 - Replace windows.
 If you replace 10 windows, this will run you close to $10,000.
 You will get back up to $8700 back when you sell the home.
 You also will likely enjoy better energy costs, really making this upgrade worth it.

-Getting a HELOC or a home equity loan is a fantastic way to maximize your financial benefits as a homeowner and to do house renovations at a low interest rate.
+Getting a HELOC or a second mortgage is a fantastic way to maximize your financial benefits as a homeowner and to do house renovations at a low interest rate.
 In most cases an equity line of credit offers a lower initial monthly payment than a home equity loan, so it can be a good fit for you if you are confident you will have the additional income in the future to pay in the principal.